What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 Claremont, CA 91711

-There is a $70 application fee.
+There is an $80 application fee.
 Applicants may submit a check or money order payment to Claremont Graduate University (CGU) with the application packet or pay by credit card at 909-621-8069.
 Credit card payments can also be made upon electronic submission of the application.
-Application fee waivers are granted only to CGU alumni and Claremont Consortium undergraduates, as well as for McNair Scholars, and Project 1000.
+Application fee waivers are granted to CGU alumni and Claremont Consortium undergraduates, as well as for McNair Scholars, and Project 1000.

 What are the application requirements?